-The previous Annual Governance Statement raised an issue about a planning complaint that had been referred to the Local Government Ombudsman.
-The Ombudsman subsequently reissued her report, which was considered at Council meetings on 19 December 2011, 11 April 2012 and 25 July 2012.
-The Council accepted the Ombudsman's findings and approved an alternative compensation payment.
+The authority is involved with a planning complaint that had been referred to the Local Government Ombudsman.
+It is a complex issue which has been considered by Council at a number of meetings, the most recent on 15 May 2013.
+The Council has accepted the Ombudsman's findings and approved an alternative compensation payment.
+The other party has recently initiated judicial review proceedings against the Council which are being defended.